ricardo-martincoski/sblkh/README.md

 ### Generate the image

-This command can take a couple of hours to run.
+In the very first call this command takes a couple of hours to run.

 ```
-$ make
+$ make rootfs
 ```

 ### Run runtime tests